 GMercyU's Bachelor of Science in Criminal Justice is dedicated to helping you cultivate the skills you need to establish a career in areas such as law enforcement, corrections, probation and parole, private security, and related social services fields.
-Our instructors bring real-world experience to each class, making your time at Gwynedd Mercy University as current as the events of the day.
+Our criminal justice program instructors bring real-world experience to each class, making your time at Gwynedd Mercy University as current as the events of the day.

 GMercyU also provides a learning environment that will give you an experience learning within the criminal justice major than different than other Criminal Justice colleges in PA.